The Top 10 Small Dogs in Australia

 Small dogs are everywhere… whether running rings around the big dogs at dog parks or trotting alongside their owners along suburban streets, being chauffeured around the shops in a pram or carried about in a handbag or backpack, small dogs definitely appear to be some of our favourite companions.

 There are lots of fantastic small dog breeds available, and most of them make wonderful companion animals.
 Perfect for those who haven’t quite got the space needed for a Great Dane or Border Collie, these pint sized pets are not just cuddly fluff balls or lap accessories – in fact, many of them have just as much personality and energy as their much bigger cousins.
 Plus they’ve got that cuteness factor!

 There are a number of small breeds that have found permanent places in the hearts of Australians for generations, as well as some newcomers that have jumped into our hearts more recently.
-These breeds – and the even tinier miniature, toy and teacup varieties – are those that generally weigh under 10 kg.
-Here are the most popular small dog breeds in Australia at present, in no particular order, along with a brief description.
-Is your next best friend on the list?
+These breeds – and the even tinier miniature, toy and teacup varieties – generally weigh under 10 kg.
+Here are the most popular small dog breeds in Australia at present, along with a brief description.
+Is your pint-sized best friend on the list?

 The Miniature Dachshund, affectionately known as Doxie, has a long muzzle, almond-shaped eyes, and three coat varieties – shorthaired, wirehaired and longhaired.
 They have an independent nature, which can make them more challenging to train.

 With their loveable temperament and bright personalities, Miniature Dachshunds make great family pets and loyal companions.
 They love nothing more than curling up under a blanket with their owners and they enjoy the company of other dogs, especially other Dachshunds.
 They also make great watchdogs.